LucFF/pine-utils/Arrays.rst

 ----------------

 The following syntax is used to declare arrays:

     <type>[] <identifier> = <expression>

 The ``[]`` modifier is appended to the type name when declaring arrays.
 However, since type-specific functions are used to create an array, the `<type>[]` part of the declaration is redundant, except if you initialize the array id to `na`, as in:

     float[] prices = na
 which declares an empty array with *float* values.

 This declaration also creates an array containing zero *float* elements, but this time an array id is created:

     prices = array.new_float(0)

 You can also initialize array elements when declaring an array.
 The following declaration creates and array id named `prices`.
 The array is created with two elements, each initialized with the value of the ``close`` built-in variable:

     prices = array.new_float(2, close)

-used has been added to the type names supported for arrays, so that you can declare arrays can be declared ``array.new_float()``
+``array.new_float()``
 ``array.new_color()``
 ``array.new_int()``